goadesign/goa/README.md

 invalid value 'a' for parameter id, must be a int"
 ```
 Congratulations on writing you first goa application!

-This was just scratching the surface though - proceed to read the documentation and learn about all
+The documentation goes over all the other features that come with goa such as documentation
-the other things `goa` can do.
+generation, response validation and the complete DSL description.